How to integrate Square MCP with LlamaIndex

 Introduction

 This guide walks you through connecting Square to LlamaIndex using the Composio tool router.
-By the end, you'll have a working Square agent that can create and send an invoice to a customer, list all recent payments from last week, update item prices in my product catalog, get daily sales report for my store through natural language commands.
+By the end, you'll have a working Square agent that can create and send an invoice to a customer, list all recent payments from last week, update item prices in your product catalog through natural language commands.

 This guide will help you understand how to give your LlamaIndex agent real control over a Square account through Composio's Square MCP server.